-But, it's not very easy to find good information on tennis racket for little ones - specifically toddlers around 2 years old.
-So, in an effort to give parents like you the most accurate information on tennis rackets for two year olds, I created this helpful guide so that when it was time for your to make a racket choice - you were properly informed.
+But, it’s not very easy to find good information on tennis rackets for 2-year olds.
+So, in an effort to give parents like you the most accurate information on tennis rackets for two-year-olds, I created this helpful guide so that when it was time for your to make a racket choice – you were properly informed.

 Why Trust Me?

-That knowledge can directly help you when looking for the right sized racket for your two year old.
-I'm here to help.
+That knowledge can directly help you when looking for the right-sized racket for your two-year-old.
+I’m just here to share my story and the knowledge I’ve learned along the way.

-Like I said, I've got two boys that have played tennis and started tennis lessons very early on.
-So, I’ve got some experience when it comes to sizing tennis rackets for 2 year olds and beyond.
-I’ll keep it simple; based on my experience the best tennis racket for a 2 year old is a 17” toddler racket.
+As I said, I’ve got two boys that have played tennis and started tennis lessons very early on.
+So, I’ve got some experience when it comes to sizing tennis rackets for 2-year-olds and beyond.
+I’ll keep it simple; based on my experience the best tennis racket for a 2-year-old is a 17” toddler racket.

 Let me explain.